 The survey data contains participants' responses to more than 300 questions in both pre- and post-trial surveys.
 The primary purpose of the two surveys was to gather trial-associated experiential and attitudinal feedback from the households.
 The surveys also included questions intended to collect residential participants' socio-demographic characteristics.
 In addition, questions about the physical attributes of their house were included in the surveys.

-My empirical analysis throughout this paper uses the sample constructed by excluding observations from the published consumption data based on the following criteria.
-First, the sample includes electricity consumption data for non-holiday weekdays because the TOU rates were active only on those days.
-Second, the residential participants who had no consumption for eight days or more are excluded from the sample.
-Third, I drop the meter reads for the days when several participating households' consumption data were missed.
-Fourth, the sample excludes the day immediately following the end of daylight-saving time due to noticeable different consumption levels.
-Finally, I also drop the observations for the last five days of the baseline and treatment periods because of extraordinarily high electricity demand on those days.
+My empirical analysis throughout this paper uses the sample constructed by including observations only for non-holiday weekdays in the published electricity consumption data because the TOU rates were active just on those days.
 The criteria result in 4,096 households.

-A linear probability model is employed to check the balance between the control and treatment groups.

-[TODO: Add description.]
+The control and treatment groups in the sample are largely balanced, as shown in TABLE.
+Such indifferences between the two groups over many observables are consistent with previous studies that also examined the CER experiment dataset.

 2.3 Description of Weather Data

 In this research, weather data are an essential element.
 The main interest of the majority of TOU papers has been to measure how residential consumers respond to TOU prices or the heterogeneity in the responsiveness of households across different information stimuli.
-Hence, those studies, including Pon (2017) and Prest (2020) that also use the CER experiment dataset, add a control variable or fixed effects to their specifications to control for temperature variations.
+Hence, those studies usually do not control for temperature variations directly.
+For example, Pon (2017) and Prest (2020) add weak-of-sample and month-by-year fixed effects (FEs) to their specifications, respectively, in order to control for variations in usage due to seasonal changes.
 On the other hand, the primary objective of this paper is to decompose the TOU-price-inducing demand reductions into two parts--reductions in temperature-control use and those in non-temperature-control uses.
 Since the electricity consumption for temperature-control use is driven by weather, especially temperature, it is necessary to link the 30-minute interval consumption data and reliable weather data with an appropriate level of proper resolution.

 I utilize average daily temperatures to quantify the energy savings of each of the two different sources after introducing TOU prices.
 More granular temperatures, like hourly temperatures, are not a dominant determinant of electricity demand for temperature-control use at a point in time.
 It is not easy to believe that residential customers adjust their electricity consumption according to ever-changing outside temperatures elaborately and instantly.
 Furthermore, as shown in FIGURE, their electricity demand is the lowest in the early morning, the coldest time of the day.
 Considering those two points, I measure the TOU-tariff-inducing reductions in electricity consumption conditional on average heating need in a given day.